 Don’t have a Crated with Love Digital Subscription?
 Stay up to date with all answer PLUS get weekly relationship tips and exclusive date night ideas!
 The best $2 you’ll ever spend!

 This response, as well as all the content we provide, is not a substitute for professional assistance and should not seen as such.
-We highly encourage all couples to find a professional therapist to talk with if necessary.
+We highly encourage all couples to find a professional therapist if necessary.
 Our content is merely a tool to help motivate you to include more interaction between each other.